Section214/EDD-Store-Hours/readme.txt

 * Flexible notification bars to notify users when your store is closed
 * Live calendar to pre-define closed days beyond the traditional day-to-day (holidays, vacations, and the like)
-* The ability to shut the store down completely when closed, redirecting the user to a splash page or offsite
+* The ability to shut the store down completely when closed, redirecting the user to a splash page or off-site

-**Follow this plugin on [GitHub](https://github.com/Section214/EDD-Store-Hours)**
+**Follow this plugin on [GitHub](https://github.com/easydigitaldownloads/edd-store-hours)**

 == Installation ==